-To hike the Appalachian Trail with a dog is a dream for many people.
+To hike the Appalachian Trail is a dream for many people.
 And the only thing that could make it better is if they could take their dog, too.
 I never thought that it would be possible for me.
 But, in the fall of 2018, I embarked on what would become the most rewarding walk of my life.

-I took my dog, or “fur son,” as I like to refer to him, Toby, with me.
-Toby is a 70 pound chocolate lab mix.
-And together we walked 900 miles of the Appalachian Trail, from the Pennsylvania / New Jersey border to Katahdin peak in the middle of Maine.
+In the end, we walked 900 miles of the Appalachian Trail together, from the Pennsylvania / New Jersey border to Mount Katahdin in the middle of Maine.

-Never in my life did I imagine walking 900 miles, let alone with my pup in tow!
-But we successfully completed a little under half of the Appalachian Trail together.
+Never in my life did I imagine walking 900 miles — let alone with my pup in tow!
+But we successfully completed a bit less than half of the Appalachian Trail together.
 And now I can’t imagine hiking that trail without him.

 So, why did hiking the Appalachian trail with a dog appeal to me?
 As a career woman who worked A LOT, I always felt guilty about the time Toby spent alone.
-Sure, I hired the occasional dog walker, but I felt like I wasn’t giving him the attention he deserved.
+Sure, I hired the occasional dog walker.
+But I felt I wasn’t giving him the attention he deserved.

-Then the idea sparked to hike part of the Appalachian Trail.
+Then I had the idea to hike part of the Appalachian Trail.
 I immediately thought, “wouldn’t it be cool if I could help my dog hike the Appalachian Trail!?”
-It was less about me and more about us accomplishing this goal together.
+So, from the beginning, it was less about me and more about us accomplishing this goal together.
 And I think that’s what made our adventure a success.

 When you’re hiking the Appalachian trail with a dog, the days tend to run together.
 So, you’ll always looking for inspiration.
 Toby was mine.
 He was a beast on the trail.
-We’d spent some time training together in Idaho to build our hiking abilities, so I knew he was capable.
-I never imagined HOW capable he would be!
+We’d spent time training together in Idaho to build our endurance, so I knew he was capable.
+But I never imagined HOW capable he would be!

 Seeing the pure joy and excitement on his face kept me positive.
-There’s nothing worse than waking up to walk all day in wet clothes.
-But, no matter how unmotivated I felt, Toby’s positive energy was infectious.
+No matter how sore, unmotivated, or annoyed by the weather I felt, Toby’s positive energy was infectious.
 He helped me get through those days, which often ended with a hot shower at a pet friendly hotel.
-(Our favorites were Motel 6 and La Quinta, due to their low pet fees!)

 Having Toby along benefited me in another way.
-The Appalachian Trail begins in Georgia, but we jumped in past the half way mark.
-Most hikers we met along the way had been hiking for a while and knew each other.
+The Appalachian Trail begins in Georgia, but we jumped in just past the half way mark.
+Most of the hikers we met along the way had been hiking for a while and had gotten to know each other.
 So, in a way, we were outsiders.

 Toby broke that ice immediately.
 He became an instant trail icon.
 We’d roll into towns together and other hikers would recognize us both.
 Thanks to Toby, we were welcomed into a “trail family” of about 8 hikers.
 This meant we were constantly surrounded by friends, with Toby as the mascot, motivating and bringing joy to everyone along for the journey.

 Keeping Toby healthy was my first priority.
 There’s a saying that when you hike long distances with a dog, you are hiking “their hike,” meaning you’ve made the decision to put your dog’s needs above your own.
-For the most part, Toby remained healthy the entire trip.
+And, for the most part, Toby remained healthy the entire trip.

 A big part of taking care of Toby each day was making sure he ate enough food to maintain weight.
 Toby is a lean 65 pounds, so I was always adding olive oil to his food, and it worked!

-The only issue we ran into was at Mount Washington in the White Mountains of New Hampshire was the exception.
+The only issue we ran into was at Mount Washington in the White Mountains of New Hampshire.
 We were both able to summit the mountain, which is the tallest mountain east of the Mississippi.
 However, the descent was brutal.
 For about 5 miles the trail passes over very steep, rough rocks.
-By the end of the day, Toby’s paws started showing signs of hot spots.
+By the end of the day, Toby’s paws were showing signs of hot spots.

-Thankfully, Toby carried dog booties in his backpack, and he wore them as soon as I discovered the hot spots.
-Those booties saved his paws, which was lucky, because we still had 5 miles more to hike that day!
+Thankfully, Toby carried dog booties in his backpack, and we got them on as I discovered the hot spots.
+Those booties saved his paws, which was lucky, because we still had 5 miles to hike that day!

-The next day, we took an Uber into Gorham, New Hampshire and Toby stayed with a pet sitter for a week while I continued walking without him.
+The next day, we took an Uber into Gorham, New Hampshire and Toby stayed with a pet sitter for a week while I continued on the trail without him.

 When his paws had healed completely, I went back and picked him up.
 We were both ecstatic to be back on the trail together!
 I needed the motivation; hiking Maine was difficult because it’s extremely mountainous in the south.
 Fortunately, Toby was healthy and happy the rest of the trip.